kywen1119/DSRAN/README.md

 ## Download data

-Download the raw images, pre-computed image features, pre-trained bert models and pre-trained DSRAN models.
-As for the raw images, they can be downloaded form [VSE++](https://github.com/fartashf/vsepp).
+Download the raw images, pre-computed image features, pre-trained BERT models, pre-trained ResNet152 model and pre-trained DSRAN models.
+As for the raw images, they can be downloaded from [VSE++](https://github.com/fartashf/vsepp).

 ```
 wget http://www.cs.toronto.edu/~faghri/vsepp/data.tar